Tax Credits: Protective claims

 Because tax credit entitlement accrues at a daily rate throughout the year, income is worked out by being spread evenly, day by day, over the whole year.

 This can work to the claimant’s advantage if they start the year on a high income and finish it on a low income, especially if they have made a claim at the start of the year and been given a Nil Award.
-This is because their award is recomputed for the whole year to give them the tax credit entitlement which is now due.
-If they had not made a claim, but had delayed claiming until the fall in their income, they would only have been allowed three months' backdating.
+This is because their award is re-computed for the whole year to give them the tax credit entitlement which is actually due, reflecting the full annual circumstances and income.
+If they had not made a claim, but had delayed claiming until the fall in their income, they would only have been allowed 31 days backdating as a maximum.

 A claim made in these circumstances and followed by a Nil Award is loosely termed a 'protective' claim.
-The helpline will often refuse to give a claimant a claim form if they deem their income to be too high to qualify.
-Claimants should insist that a claim form is issued so that they can make a protective claim.
+The helpline often refuse to allow a claimant to make a claim if they deem their income to be too high to qualify.
+Claimants can insist that they be allowed to claim so that they can make a protective claim.

 You can find out more about this exercise in our renewals section.